gbrodman/order-tracking/README.md

 There are two main tasks.
 They are:

-### get_order_tracking.py:
+### get_tracking_numbers.py:

 This script does the following:

-- Parses unread shipping notification emails from the last 45 days from Amazon or Best Buy.
+- Parses unread (by default) shipping notification emails from the last 45 days from Amazon or Best Buy.
 - Parses out a set of information from those emails and associated emails, including tracking number(s), order number(s), order costs, email addresses, order URLs, and shipping dates and saves that information to disk and to Drive.
 - Uploads those tracking numbers to the order tracking systems of groups like Pointsmaker, MYS, or USA.
 - Groups together orders or tracking numbers that are bunched together by Amazon or Best Buy for later reconciliation (e.g. two orders are grouped together if they ship in the same shipment).
 - Emails you (the user) a list of tracking/order numbers that it found, for sanity checking.
+- Uploads the set of tracking objects to a Google Sheet

 If it cannot parse an email for some reason, it will mark the email as unread so that you can look at it manually later.
 This sometimes happens if Amazon is being slow -- in these cases, there is no harm in running the script again.